 The African Development Bank has agreed to finance a major multi-national West African cement project.?

-The African Development Bank has agreed to finance a major multi-national West African cement project.
+Background: The African Development Bank has agreed to finance a major multi-national West African cement project.
 At the Bank's headquarters in Abidjan in the Ivory Coast on Tuesday (15 February) an agreement was signed to lend the equivalent of ten million U.S. dollars to the West African Cement organisation, CIMAO.

 SYNOPSIS: CIMAO has cement projects either already working, like the cement factory in Abidjan itself, or under development in Ghana and Togo.
 The overall project, designed to fulfil the entire cement needs of CIMAO's member nations, involves the construction of another factory in Togo, and the establishment of a modern management system and staff training schemes.
 The full cost of the project is estimated at some 250 million dollars-one of the biggest single industrial undertakings ever attempted in West Africa.